tiagoetiene/gaspar/README.md

 ```
 gaspar --filename="grid" --N=9 --max-ref=5 --invariant="inv.txt" --refined
 ```
 The left image is the low resolution grid (`--N=9` means a 9x9x9 grid) that will be fed into an isosurface extraction algorithm (e.g., [Marching Cubes](http://en.wikipedia.org/wiki/Marching_cubes)).
 The image on the right is the _expected, correct implicit trilinear surface_.
-This image is the golden standard, so that the user knows what to expect.
+It is the golden standard.
 By visual inspection, the user can determine that the two isosurfaces are very different.
-Nevertheless, the topological information is saved in the `inv.txt` file so that no visual inspection is needed.
-In this case, the expected topology is:
+Alternatively, the user can save the topological information in a file (`inv.txt`) so that no visual inspection is needed.
+For the case shown in the right image, the expected topology is:
 ```
 components: 4
 genus: 16 0 0 0